postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 You should ___not___ choose distributed migration if your organization relies on the following:

 * Postman-published documentation.
 URLs would need to be republished from your new team instance.
-* Mocks and monitors—you would need to be recreate these.
+* Mocks and monitors—you would need to recreate these.
 * Your team members have a lot of important content in their personal workspaces that must be transferred.

 See [using centralized migration](#using-centralized-migration) to choose this option.